Thwarting Israeli provocations

 If Israel has evidence contrary to this, then it should come up with irrefutable proof and approach the Western media which has been pro-Israel for decades, or mobilize American public opinion that has been with the Zionists since the establishment of Israel.
 Tel Aviv can also avail international forums and also engage China and Russia with whom it enjoys very cordial relations.

 But it seems that Tel Aviv does not have any concrete evidence and it just wants to raise the spectre of fear-mongering and employ sledgehammer tactics.
-But such rash actions on the part of the Zionist state could spell disaster for the entire region, plunging it into a conflagration that could incinerate everything.
+But such rash actions on the part of Israel could spell disaster for the entire region, plunging it into a conflagration that could incinerate everything.

 Tehran has demonstrated patience and restraint so far.
 But if such provocative actions remain unabated, it will strengthen the position of conservative elements inside the Islamic Republic.
 Therefore, it is important that the European Union and the United States rein in Israel.
 China has recently announced a massive investment plan for Iran; China could approach international forums besides opening back channels to stabilize the region which might be disturbed after the most recent attack.